Concordia College - New York Data & Information Overview

 Online Learning at Concordia College - New York

-In 2017-2018, 465 students took at least one online class at Concordia College - New York.
-This is an increase from the 88 students who took online classes the previous year.
+In 2019-2020, 417 students took at least one online class at Concordia College - New York.
+This is a decrease from the 565 students who took online classes the previous year.

 |Year||Took at Least One Online Class||Took All Classes Online|